humdrum-tools/humdrum-documentation/guide/ch31/index.md

 ```
 > "{}" ";"

-Often the **find** command can be used to answer research questions more
+Often the <span class="unix">find</span> command can be used to answer research questions more
 directly.
 Suppose we wanted to determine whether German drinking songs
 more likely to be in triple meter.
 There are over four thousand German
 folksongs encoded in Helmut Schaffrath\'s *Essen Folksong Collection*.